zkat/chillax/README.md

   Copies a document's content in-database.

+## Standalone Attachment API

+CouchDB has an API for uploading and downloading standalone attachments.

+*[function]* `put-attachment db doc-id attachment-name data &key rev content-type`

+  Adds DATA as an attachment.
+DATA can be a number of things:

+  * Stream - The stream will be read until EOF is reached.
+  * Pathname - The file the pathname denotes will be opened and its data uploaded.
+  * Unary function - I don't know yet.
+Drakma seems to support this.

+  If the document already exists, REV is required.
+This function can be used on non-existent documents.
+If so, REV is not needed, and a document will be created automatically, and the attachment associated with it.

+  The CONTENT-TYPE should be a string specifying the content type for DATA.

+*[function]* `get-attachment db doc-id attachment-name`

+  Returns 3 values:

+  1. STREAM - An open flexi-stream that can be READ.
+In order to read straight binary data, you must first fetch the underlying stream with FLEXI-STREAMS:FLEXI-STREAM-STREAM.
+  2. MUST-CLOSE-P - A boolean.
+If TRUE, the user must CLOSE this stream themselves once reading is done.
+  3. CONTENT-LENGTH - Declared content length for the incoming data.

+*[function]* `delete-attachment db doc-id attachment-name doc-revision`

+  Deletes an attachment from a document.
+DOC-REVISION must be the latest revision for the document.

+*[function]* `copy-attachment db doc-id attachment-name output-stream`

+  Copies data from the named attachment to OUTPUT-STREAM.
+Returns the number of bytes copied.

+## Design Document API

+Chillax currently includes a basic wrapper for Design Document-related operations.
+This API is likely to expand in the future as good ideas reveal themselves.
+Design documents will still need to be created through the regular document API.

+*[function]* `view-cleanup db`

+  Invokes \_view\_cleanup on DB.
+Old view output will remain on disk until this is invoked.

+*[function]* `compact-design-doc db design-doc-name`

+  Compaction can really help when you have very large views, very little space, or both.

+*[function]* `design-doc-info db design-doc-name`

+  Returns an object with various bits of status information.
+Refer to CouchDB documentation for specifics on each value.

+*[function]* `invoke-view db design-doc-name view-name &key ... (see below) ...`

+  Invokes view named by VIEW-NAME in DESIGN-DOC-NAME.
+Keyword arguments correspond to CouchDB view query arguments.

+  * key - Single key to search for.
+  * multi-keys - Multiple keys to search for.
+  * startkey - When searching for a range of keys, the key to start from.
+  * endkey - When searching for a range of keys, the key to end at.
+Whether this is inclusive or not depends on inclusive-end-p (default: true)
+  * inclusive-end-p - If TRUE, endkey is included in the result. (default: true)
+  * startkey-docid - Like startkey, but keyed on the result documents' doc-ids.
+  * endkey-docid - Like endkey, but keyed on the result documents' doc-ids.
+  * limit - Maximum number of results to return.
+  * stalep - If TRUE, CouchDB will not refresh the view, even if it is stalled. (default: false)
+  * descendingp - If TRUE, will return reversed results. (default: false)
+  * skip - Number of documents to skip while querying.
+  * groupp - Controls whether the reduce function reduces to a set of distinct keys, or to a single result row.
+  * group-level - It's complicated.
+Google it!
+  * reducep - If FALSE, return the view without applying its reduce function (if any). (default: true)
+  * include-docs-p - If TRUE, includes the entire document with the result of the query. (default: false)

+*[function]* `invoke-temporary-view db &key (map (error)) reduce (language "common-lisp")`

+  Invokes a temporary view.
+These views are meant to be for testing and development purposes, and should _not_ be used in actual code.

 # Core Protocol

 You can use the core protocol to customize behavior of Chillax.
 Writing your own implementation for